osisoft/APIDocumentationSandbox/content/api-reference/streaming-updates/change-broker-signups.md

 <a id="opIdSignupManager_Get Signup By Id"></a>

 Retrieves a signup by signup identifier.
-If a signup is successfully activated, the response will include an encoded bookmark token for retrieving updates.
+If a signup is successfully activated, the response will include an encoded Bookmark token for retrieving updates.
+Only Active signups can have non-empty Bookmarks.
 To set your signup to Active state, it is essential to invoke this route while it is in Activating state.
 Note that this route will only activate your signup once the setup process is finished.

 <h3>Request</h3>